-Here is our fourth installment of our ‘Meet our Members’ series!
-We’ll be catching up with Rae Goodwin, one of our talented directors, having directed two recent award wining dramas for us.
+In the latest installment of our ‘Meet our Members’ series we’re catching up with Rae Goodwin, one of our talented directors, having directed two recent award wining dramas for us.
 We discuss some of her favourite directorial moments, as well as what advice she would give to new directors and where on earth a director gets their ideas from…

 Tell us how you first got involved with Huntingdon Drama Club.